qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_image.rst

 The Image Item
 ===============

-To add an image, click the |mActionAddImage| :sup:`Add image` icon and drag a rectangle onto the Composer canvas with the left mouse button.
+To add an image, click the |addImage| :sup:`Add image` icon and drag a rectangle onto the Composer canvas with the left mouse button.
 You can then position and customize its appearance in the image :guilabel:`Item Properties` tab.